coupergateway/couper/docs/website/content/2.configuration/4.block/proxy.md

   },
   {
     "default": "",
-    "description": "If defined, the host part of the URL must be the same as the `origin` attribute of the corresponding backend.", "name": "url",
+    "description": "URL of the resource to request.
+May be relative to an origin specified in a referenced or nested `backend` block.", "name": "url",
     "type": "string"
   },